anz-bank/vscode-sysl/README.md

 ## Release Notes

+### 0.0.4
+- Recognize latest version of sysl grammar
+- use sysljs 1.0.2

 ### 0.0.3
-- Recognise latest version of sysl grammar
+- Recognize latest version of sysl grammar

 ### 0.0.2
 - Adds gosysl for windows.